JasonAHendry/nomadic/docs/output_files.md

 | `n_secondary` | Number of reads mapping to more than one location. |
 | `n_chimera` | Number of reads mapping as chimeras. |

+For more information about read mapping, please see [Understanding the Dashboard](understand.md#read-mapping-statistics).

 ### `summary.bedcov.csv`
 The `summary.bedcov.csv` file contains information about sequencing coverage over each amplicon in each sample.